Young Dutch Sam: Victories over Dick Davis, Jack Martin, Ned Neale, and Tom Gaynor

 In one of his best remembered bouts, Sam beat Dick Davis in 30 rounds at Haversham on 19 June 1827.
 The fight lasted for an epic 3 hours and 35 minutes.
 The purse of £50 a side was considerable for the time.
 Davis was not a widely known boxer and lost decisively to Young Dutch Sam, who by the end of the bout had done considerable damage to Davis's eyes and face, peppering him with blows.
 Sam fought cautiously, nearly always inflicting damage, but taking his time and retreating effectively when necessary.
 Though Davis was determined to continue the bout, in the late rounds his handler could not induce him to get close to Young Dutch Sam, and he received the worst of the exchanges without getting inside his opponent.

 On 4 November 1828, Young Dutch Sam defeated Jack Martin in seven rounds taking sixteen minutes on Knowle Hill, near Maidenhead, for the impressive purse of £100 a side.
 Young Dutch Sam had taken a commanding lead in the fighting by the second through sixth rounds, and when the seventh came, the fight ended.
 In the sixth, Sam floored Martin with a right to the cheek, one of the strongest blows in the match, and the first clear knockdown caused by a blow in the match.
 The London Morning News wrote that Sam was not as fit and fast as in his earliest days, although he was still the much younger man as Martin was 32 years of age compares to Sam's 21.
 Apparently even three years of bare-knuckle fighting had begun to take its toll on Young Dutch Sam.
-Oddly, the early betting favored Martin at 6–4.
+The early betting favored Martin at 6–4.